Placer County Transit (PCT)

 To operate and perform routine maintenance on a public transit vehicle in passenger service; to operate a public transit vehicle safely and legally; and to practice principles of good customer service.

-Receives general supervision from the Transportation Supervisor and technical and functional supervision from a Senior Bus Driver.
+Receives immediate supervision from the Transportation Supervisor and technical and functional supervision from a Senior Bus Driver.

 License or Certificate: